 Go to Troubleshoot when your heat pump heats when it’s supposed to cool.

-- Your thermostat switches to ECO even though you’re home.
+- Your thermostat switches to Eco even though you’re home.

-- Your thermostat stays in ECO even if you’re home.
+- Your thermostat stays in Eco even if you’re home.

-- Your thermostat takes a long time to switch to and from ECO
+- Your thermostat takes a long time to switch to and from Eco.

 - Your Nest thermostat screen turns blue when you want cooling or orange when you want heat, but your system doesn’t turn on.

-Note: When your thermostat’s screen changes color, it’s trying to turn your system on.
+- Note: When your thermostat’s screen changes color, it’s trying to turn your system on.

 - Uninstall your Nest thermostat.

-Tip: Use the picture you took of your old thermostat’s connectors during the installation of your Nest thermostat to help you know where each wire should go on your old thermostat.
+- Connect your old thermostat.
+Use the picture you took of your old thermostat’s connectors during the installation of your Nest thermostat to help you know where each wire should go on your old thermostat.

-If you connected a Nest thermostat to an incompatible system you will likely experience unexpected behavior.
+If you connected a Nest thermostat to an incompatible system you'll likely experience unexpected behavior.
 While Nest thermostats work with most 24V systems, there are some system types and some specific models from various manufacturers that are incompatible.
 Others may need to have a C wire or the Nest Power Connector connected to be compatible.
 Go to the following article for a list of system types that aren’t Nest compatible.